Eliza776/DSA-Project-2/README.md

  6. Male and Female employees appear to earn nearly the same total salary value, which indicates pay equality.

- 7. The largest group of employees earns $70,000–$80,000, falling below the $90K compliance mark.
+ 7. The largest group of employees earns below the $90K compliance mark.

  8. Kaduna and Abuja are non-compliant to the salary regulation.